Euchie23/Squid_Fest/Squid_Concentration_Analysis/3-Data_Mining/README.md

 ### 🎓 Skills & Techniques Demonstrated

+- **🧼 Flexible Data Preparation**
+  Developed an interactive preprocessing script that allowed users to choose how to handle BLOD and BLOQ values before analysis.
+  * Options included keeping or removing LOQ values, or imputing them as ⅓ LOQ,          offering flexibility in sensitivity analysis.

 - **🔍 Biological Pattern Detection**
   Learned how to use correlation analysis to test hypotheses about pollutant accumulation across biological size classes and how imputation choices affect results.
   * Spearman correlation tests were run to examine whether squid size (categorized       by mantle length) influenced pollutant levels, analyzing both filtered and           imputed datasets to assess sensitivity to BLOD/BLOQ values.